The Strategic Energy Partnership is a partnership between E.ON [https://www.eonenergy.com/sustainable-cities/coventry.html] and Coventry City Council.

 Coventry Energy Plan

-A proposed pipeline of commercially viable and technically feasible energy projects have been identified, with a focus on heat decarbonisation for homes and businesses, retrofit of homes and Small, Medium, Enterprises (SMEs), electric vehicle charging and renewable and low carbon energy generation.
+A proposed pipeline of commercially viable and technically feasible energy projects have been identified, with a focus on heat for homes and businesses, electric vehicle charging and clean local energy generation.
 The Coventry Energy Plan provides a prioritised approach to SEP activity that will make the biggest impact in Coventry.

 Coventry Energy Plan - challenges and opportunities